-We’re soup obsessed in our house – we make different kinds of soup recipes all year long, no matter what the temperature is.
+We’re a soup obsessed household – we enjoy different soup recipes all year long, no matter what the temperature is.
 Our popular Beefy Tomato Soup is always on the menu, or more chowder recipes like this Chicken Corn Chowder!

 New England Clam Chowder Recipe